alshedivat/al-folio/_pages/join-us/postdocs.md

 nav_order: 21
 ---

-**We are hiring!** 👩‍🎓🧑‍🏫👩‍⚕️🙋‍♂️ We are currently looking for **several PhD students, postdocs, and student assistants** with an interest in machine learning.

-> The [current call for Postdocs and PhD applications](https://jobs.uni-rostock.de/jobposting/695791729fb8928b74602186ca8fa4f7111bbfc00) is open until **October 15th, 2023**.

-**Note** that due to state regulation this particular position needs you to be proficient at speaking German 🇩🇪.

 <!-- Post-doctoral candidates are encouraged to contact Dr. Becker directly via e-mail to inquire about post-doctoral positions (subject: "Postdoc Application {YEAR}-{MONTH}"). -->
 The Laboratory is most interested in candidates with expertise in methods development, mentoring experience, and a drive to help build an internationally competitive, team-oriented group.
 All candidates must have a strong record of independent research.